 We are looking for special volunteers willing to assist the volunteers, service groups and staffing services personnel during the event.
 Responsibilities include staffing the volunteer and service group check in location, helping as runners to escort volunteers to their service locations, distributing according to plan our various volunteer benefits, staffing the hospitality area and helping with the volunteer shuttle services.
 Our volunteer services team is the backbone of our volunteer operation and a key to the success of our program.

 “I’ll Tap That!”
-Oktoberfest is looking for heroes.
-At least, you’ll be heroes to the attendees looking for something to quench their thirst during the Festival in six humongous Zelts (tents) featuring incredible German and domestic beer and German entertainment.
+Tulsa Oktoberfest is looking for heroes.
+At least, you’ll be heroes to the attendees looking for something to quench their thirst during the Festival in twelve Zelts (tents) featuring incredible German and domestic beer and German entertainment.
 While the majority of these positions will involve serving beer, and thus require individuals at least 21 years of age, there are a few all-ages opportunities available at beverage stations serving only water and soft drinks.
 Depending on the need, some volunteers in this opportunity may perform additional duties such as handling bags of ice, restocking MassKrugs and cups, and other duties as needed.
-These positions will involve checking ID’s for age-appropriate service, using proper and efficient draught techniques for the perfect pour and accepting festival money for payment.
+These positions will involve checking ID’s for age-appropriate services and using proper and efficient draught techniques for the perfect pour.
 Training will be provided for beer pouring and proper bar operation.
 Each volunteer shift will cover between four and five hours and volunteers may sign up for more than one shift.